 Getting a complete 360 degree view of who the user will also save a lot of trouble in the long term.
 This can be done through:

-- IP address analysis: to reveal gelocoation, or even whether a proxy, VON or TOR browser is used.
+- IP address analysis: to reveal geolocation, or even whether a proxy, VPN or TOR browser is used.

 - Email address analysis: email addresses can reveal a lot about a user, depending on whether the email address is disposable, from a high risk dromain, or used to register social media accounts.
 One interesting case uncovered by SEON showed that users in the Brazilian market without social media presence had a 92% chance of being fraudsters.